Anne Lister: Travel

-Her last and greatest trip began in 1839.
-Leaving Shibden Hall in June with Walker and two servants, they travelled in their own carriage through France, Denmark, Sweden and Russia, arriving in St Petersburg in September and in Moscow in October.
-With a reluctant Walker in tow, she left Moscow in February 1840 in a new Russian carriage and very warm clothing.
+Lister's final and most extensive trip began in June 1839, when she left Shibden Hall accompanied by Walker and two servants; they travelled in their own carriage through France, Denmark, Sweden, Norway and Russia, arriving in St Petersburg in September and Moscow in October.
+With a reluctant Walker in tow, she left Moscow in February 1840 in a new Russian carriage and with very warm clothing.
 They travelled south, along the frozen Volga river, to the Caucasus.
-Few West Europeans had visited this area, let alone West European women, in part because of unrest amongst the local population against the Tsarist regime.
-At times they needed a military escort.
-The two women were a source of great curiosity to the people they visited.
-As Anne noted in her diary, "The people coming in to look at us as if we were some strange animals such as they had not seen the like before."
+Few people from Western Europe had visited this area, let alone West European women, in part because of unrest amongst the local population against the Tsarist regime.
+At times they needed a military escort, and the two women were a source of great curiosity to the people they visited.
+As Lister noted in her diary, "The people coming in to look at us as if we were some strange animals such as they had not seen the like before."

 Death

 Lister died on 22 September 1840, aged 49, of a fever at Koutais (now Kutaisi in Georgia) while travelling with Ann Walker.
 Walker had Lister's body brought back to the UK, where she was buried in Halifax Minster, on 29 April 1841.
 Her tombstone was rediscovered in 2000, having been covered by a floor in 1879.

 In her will, Lister's estate was left to her paternal cousins, but Walker was given a life interest.
-After being declared to be of "unsound mind", she spent time briefly in Terrace House, a private House in Osbaldwick, and then in the London area with her sister and brother-in-law.
+After being declared to be of "unsound mind", Walker spent time briefly in Terrace House, a private house in Osbaldwick, and then in the London area with her sister and brother-in-law.
 Walker returned to Shibden Hall in 1845 and moved back to her family's estate in Lightcliffe in 1848.
 She died in 1854 at her childhood home, Cliff Hill in Lightcliffe, West Yorkshire.

 More than 40 years after her death, while reporting on a dispute over the ownership of Shibden Hall, the Leeds Times in 1882 stated, "Miss Lister's masculine singularities of character are still remembered".